kalanaS95/Light-Weight-DIFT/README.md

-7. Configuring Neo4j for the attacker-side Visualization tool is done!
+7. Configuring Neo4j for view from the attacker's perspective Visualization tool is done!
-8. To configure Neo4j for the victim-side.
+8. To configure Neo4j for view from the victims's perspective .
 Repeat steps 3 – 7 mentioned above.
 Also,
-    make sure to give victim-side database a distinct name.
+    make sure to give view from the victim's perspective database a distinct name.
 For the purpose of this guide I have used “Process_trace_victim” and same password (131kalana).